dorukbarokas/Efficient-CBVIR/README.md

 **Installation Guideline:**

 To run the system, first clone the repository.
-To install the correct packages, change the directory to the folder that contains the environment.yml file, build the environment and install packages by using the following command:
+To install the correct packages, change the directory to the folder that contains the environment.yml file, build the environment, and install packages by using the following command:

 ```
 conda env create -f environment.yml